 It appears that in many cases, it hurts the people it claims to help.
 How so?
 Well, it’s argued that by forcing employers to pay workers more, it will prevent them from taking a chance on hiring new, unskilled workers, who desperately need to learn skills and gain experience.

 For New York, this would be the third rise in the city’s base wage since Dec.
 31, 2016.
 Then, it rose to $11 an hour.
 This latest increase is part of a plan that phases in minimum wage hikes across New York state, (and NJ) with amounts and effective dates that vary by region and industry.
 However, the increases are not limited to only New York and New Jersey.
 The “Fight for $15” movement has seen wages rise in 20 states in the new year.
 As a result, this has forced businesses across the country to now manage higher payrolls and compete for employees with corporate giants like Amazon, who already offer $15 an hour.

 “Time” Will Tell

-Once considered only for larger companies, time tracking technology (and the low cost of implementing it), has led more and more smaller businesses to consider its use.
-Using advanced biometric time clock software allow employees to punch in/out using fingerprint recognition and track work hours right down to the minute.
+Once considered only for larger companies, time tracking technology (and the low cost of implementing it), has led smaller and smaller businesses to consider its use.
+Using advanced biometric time clock software allows employees to punch in/out using fingerprint recognition and track work hours right down to the minute.
 It virtually eliminates “buddy punching” that on average, accounts for 2.2% of gross payroll, according to the American Payroll Association (APA).
-Even better, software such as Fingercheck, offers a host of features, that includes integrated payroll automation.
-Rather than resorting to cutting jobs while, for some may be inevitable it’s worth taking smarter steps to offset the hourly wage increase by better managing work schedules and account for work hours in more organized and efficient manner.
+Even better, software such as Fingercheck offers a host of features, that includes integrated payroll automation.
+Rather than resorting to cutting jobs while for some may be inevitable, it’s worth taking smarter steps to offset the hourly wage increase by better managing work schedules and account for work hours in a more organized and efficient manner.